ros-navigation/docs.nav2.org/configuration/packages/configuring-smac-planner.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_smac_planner

 The Smac Planner plugin implements a 2D A* and Hybrid-A* path planners.
+It is important to know that as of June 2021, the planner received a **major** update improving path quality and run-times by 2-3x.
-An example of the Hyrid-A* planner can be seen below, planning a 85 meter path in 33ms.
+An example of the Hybrid-A* planner can be seen below, planning a 60 meter path in 73ms.
+Usual planning time is below 100ms for most environments, occasionally up to 200ms.

 .. image:: smac/path.png
     :width: 640px